Who is private dog training for?

-My background isn't standard pet-training.
-I have a Bachelor's in Veterinary Science and a Master's in Early Childhood Education, and fourteen years of work across zoos, wildlife reserves, assistance dog programs, and pet training.
+- A background most trainers don't have: a Bachelor's in Veterinary Science, a Master's in Early Childhood Education, and fifteen years across zoos, wildlife reserves, assistance dog programs, and pet training.
 The animals you can't manage by force teach you the most.
-That cross-industry lens is what I bring to private work in Melbourne, and it's why my sessions look different to most.

-I don't hand you a command list.
-I show you how to read your dog moment by moment, then how to set up the day so good behaviour is the easy choice.
-The methodology I use is PACE: PLAY, ANCHOR, CALM, and EXPLORE.
-Each mode has clear rules.
-None of them blur.
+- One clear framework, PACE: PLAY, ANCHOR, CALM, EXPLORE.
+Each mode has clear rules and none of them blur.
 Get the modes holding and most of what you came in to fix resolves on its own.

-The first 5 to 10 minutes is theory and methodology.
+The first 30 minutes is theory and methodology.
 I walk you through the PACE framework, explain how I read your dog, and give you notes to take home so none of it disappears after the session.
 Then we go hands-on: lead handling, CALM setup, PLAY structure, or breaking a reactive cycle on a walk, depending on what your dog needs that day.

 You leave with a clear plan for the next week, built around what your dog is actually doing right now.